DAGWorks-Inc/hamilton/docs/concepts/function-modifiers.rst

 The ``@check_output`` implements many data checks for Python objects and DataFrame/Series including data type, min/max/between, count, fraction of null/nan values, and allow null/nan.
 Failed checks are either logged (``importance="warn"``) or make the dataflow fail (``importance="fail"``).

 The next snippet checks if the returned Series is of type ``np.int32``, which is non-nullable, and if its within the range 0-100, and logs failed checks.
-This would allows us to manually review instances where data validation failed.
+This allows us to manually review instances where data validation failed.

 .. code-block:: python